SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 }
 ```

-Within the block, you can use any kind of `UIView` or layout animations, as you would in a usual view animation block.
+Within the block, you can apply any `UIView` or layout change, as you would in a usual view animation block.
+All changes will be animated within the same transaction as the controls animation.

 ## Picture in picture